andlo/mycroft-skills-list-gitbook/skills/mycroft-app-launcher.Shadowsith.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 # App Launcher Skill
 ### _mycroft-app-launcher.Shadowsith_
 ## About:
 The App Launcher Skill allows to open and close linux desktop applications with simple open/close commands.
-It is very similiar to [Desktop Launcher](https://github.com/MycroftAI/skill-desktop-launcher) from Mycroft but ony uses subprocesses to open/close programs.
+It is very similiar to Desktop Launcher from Mycroft but ony uses subprocesses to open/close programs.
 It also gives you a message if a application is not found on the device.